SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/nest.md

 :alt: step1
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 1\.
-Create the scale support by bolting the acrylic platform (5mm) to the two aluminium extrusion (360mm).
+Create the scale support by bolting the acrylic platform (5mm) to the two aluminium extrusions (360mm).
 :::
 :::{figure} ../../images/nest-step2.svg
 :alt: step2
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 2\.
-Remove the metal weighing pan from the scale and insert the 3D printed nest holder.
+Remove the metal weighing pan from the scale and insert the 3D printed nest holders.
 This allows for direct attachment of the nest to the scale ensuring its stability.
 :::
 :::{figure} ../../images/nest-step3.svg
 :alt: step3